tangshuang/react-tyshemo/README.md

 const ComponentB = wrap(B)
 ```

 Now `ComponentA` and `ComponentB` will share the same store during the components are living.
-When all components unmount (die), the store will be destory.
+When all components unmount (die), the store will be destoried.
 If some of them mount again, a new store will be created.